 Donovan Scholars are committed to pre- or full- practicum (student teaching) in our partner urban schools in mini-cohorts with our Donovan alumni.
 Additionally, the program has the capacity to adapt practicum requirements, if you are working as a teacher or teaching assistant in the local area.

-The Donovan Urban Teaching Scholars Program builds on specific programs of study and intergrates interactive year-long shared inquiry seminars, classroom based research, exploration of the relationships beteween theory and practice, and co-construction of critical perspectives about teaching, learning, and schooling and improving teaching and learning.
+The Donovan Urban Teaching Scholars Program builds on specific programs of study and intergrates interactive year-long shared inquiry seminars, classroom-based research, exploration of the relationships beteween theory and practice, and co-construction of critical perspectives about teaching, learning, and schooling.

 Strong alumni mentoring and induction opportunities are provided for Donovan Scholars post graduation.